Indonesian Democratic Party: Schism with Megawati Sukarnoputri

 At the 1993 National Congress, Megawati Sukarnoputri was elected as the Chairperson of PDI to replace Suryadi.
-The Government refused to recognize this and continued to push for Budi Harjono, their candidate for the Chairpersonship to be elected.
+The government refused to recognize this and continued to push for Budi Harjono, their candidate for the Chairpersonship to be elected.
 A Special Congress was held where the Government expected to have Harjono elected, but Megawati once again emerged victorious.
 The victory was consolidated when a PDI National Assembly ratified the results of the Congress.

-In June 1996, the Government finally made its move.
+In June 1996, the government finally made its move.
 Another National Congress was held in Medan, where Megawati was not invited to come along and attended by anti-Megawati members.
 With the Government's backing, Suryadi was re-elected as PDI's Chairperson.
 Megawati refused to acknowledge the results of this congress and continued to see herself as the rightful leader of PDI.

 Suryadi began threatening to take back PDI's Headquarters in Jakarta.
 This threat came true during the morning of 27 July 1996.
-That morning, Suryadi's supporters (reportedly with the Government's backing) attacked the PDI Headquarters and faced resistance from Megawati supporters who had been stationed there ever since the National Congress in Medan.
+That morning, Suryadi's supporters (reportedly with the government's backing) attacked the PDI Headquarters and faced resistance from Megawati supporters who had been stationed there ever since the National Congress in Medan.
 In the ensuing fight, Megawati's supporters managed to hold on to the headquarters.

-A riot then ensued, followed by a crackdown by the Government.
-The Government would later blame the riots on the People's Democratic Party.
+A riot then ensued, followed by a crackdown by the government.
+The government would later blame the riots on the People's Democratic Party.

 PDI was now divided into two factions, Megawati's faction and Suryadi's faction.
-In the 1997 Legislative Elections, Mega and her faction threw their votes behind PPP while PDI languished with only 3% of the votes.
+In the 1997 Indonesian legislative election, Mega and her faction threw their votes behind PPP while PDI languished with only 3% of the votes.

-In October 1998, after Suharto's fall, Megawati declared the formation of Indonesian Democratic Party-Struggle (PDI-P) to differentiate her faction of PDI from the Government backed one.
+In October 1998, after Suharto's fall, Megawati declared the formation of Indonesian Democratic Party of Struggle (PDI-P) to differentiate her faction of PDI from the government-backed one.

 1999 legislative elections and aftermath

-PDI participated in the 1999 legislative elections and won two seats, but refused to ratify the election results.
+PDI participated in the 1999 legislative election and won two seats, but refused to ratify the election results.
 This was not enough to pass the electoral threshold to allow the party to participate in the following elections in 2004.
 After failing to join with other parties to reach the threshold, the party renamed itself the Indonesian Democratic Vanguard Party.